The Harrow-Hassidim-Lloyd algorithm with qutrits: Conclusion

 \section{Conclusion}

-In this work, we extend the HHL algorithm from its qubit form to the qutrit framework, by designing the circuit (including a simplified controlled-rotation module) as well as developing qubit and qutrit HHL codes in the BQSKit framework.
-To demonstrate the working of the qutrit HHL algorithm, we carry out toy matrix calculations as well as quantum chemical calculations to generate the potential energy curve of the model $H_2$ molecule.
-We obtain correlation energies to within 0.02 percent precision for the latter, and also benchmark our results with CISD and LCCSD calculations using classical methods.
+In this work, we extend the HHL algorithm from its qubit form to the qutrit framework, by designing the circuit (including a simplified controlled-rotation module and finding Weyl-Heisenberg gadgets to implement the $e^{iAt}$ module of qutrit HHL), as well as developing qubit and qutrit HHL codes in the open-source BQSKit framework.
+To demonstrate the working of the qutrit HHL algorithm, we carry out toy matrix calculations as well as quantum chemical calculations involving 1-qutrit state registers to generate the potential energy curve of the model $H_2$ molecule.
+Furthermore, we make use of our gadgets to find the ground state energy in the equilibrium geometry of the same system, but with a 2-qutrit state register.
+We obtain correlation energies to within 0.02 percent precision for the 1-qutrit state example and to within 0.01 percent for the 2-qutrit state example (the equilibrium geometry case), and also benchmark our results with CISD and LCCSD calculations using classical methods.